RonFrancesca/makam_research/README.md

 $ pip install music21
 ````

-In Windows:
-Please, refer to this link to install python on your local machine: https://docs.python.org/3/using/windows.html
+In Windows the user can refer to this link to install python on your local machine: https://docs.python.org/3/using/windows.html

 ```
 $ pip install pandas numpy scipy matplotlib music21